DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>

 **Help Action** <br>
-Declare which creature you are helping and what kind of Test you will be aiding them with to gain a d6 Help Die until your next turn. *For roleplay reasons, you have to descibe how you are able to help to do so.
-Have good reasons, and your declaration could be allowed some room for vagueness or generous interpretation* <br>
+If you don't already have a Help Die, declare either "Attack" or the name of a Skill and gain a d6 Help Die until your next turn. *For roleplay reasons, you have to descibe how you are able to help to do so.
+Have good reasons, and your declaration could be allowed some room for vagueness or generous interpretation*<br>
-You cannot declare the same creature and Test more than once in a given turn.
-(PHRASING?
-At least one must differ.
-You can help multiple creatures with one Martial Attack each or help one creature with multiple different Tests.)
+If you already have a Help Die, increase its size by one stage instead, up to a d12.
 <br><br>
-When that creature makes a Test of the declared kind whilst within your Reach, roll your prepared Help Die and add it to their total roll. <br>
+When another creature within your reach makes a Test using the Skill you declared, roll your prepared Help Die and add it to their total roll. <br>
-Alternatively, if the type of Test you declare is an Attack, when that creature Attacks a target that is within your Reach, you can roll your prepared Help Die and add it to their total roll.
+Alternatively, if you declared "Attack", when another creature Attacks a target that is within your Reach, you can roll your prepared Help Die and add it to the Attack roll.
 <br><br>

 **Hide Action** <br>
-Choose a creature or a group of creatures from which you are fully covered and make a Stealth Test against the highest Awareness amongst them.
+Choose a creature or a group of creatures from which you are Covered and make a Test of Stealth against the highest Awareness amongst them.
 On a success, none of the creatures you chose will know where you went. <br>
 Your Hiding can end in a *LOT* of different ways, such as you making a noise louder than a whisper or the cover somehow being left/removed/circumvented.
 (PHRASING?)
-*If they want to find you with a check, such as Investigation or Intuition, what should the Difficulty be?
+*If they want to find you with a Test, such as Investigation or Intuition, what should the Difficulty be?
 Passive Martial Skill?* <br>
+*The Test is made with Disadcantage if the Cover used is only Partial.<br>
-*Your Stealth Test is made with Advantage if your target(s) have not yet been made aware of your presence.*
+*The Test is made with Advantage if your target(s) have not yet been made aware of your presence at all.*
 <br><br>

 **Move Action** <br>
-Pick one of your speeds.
-Move to an unoccupied space within the distance of your chosen speed. <br>
+Pick one of your Speeds.
+Move to an unoccupied space within the distance of your chosen Speed.<br>
-You may choose to double the speed as you use it, but doing so limits you to move in a straight line and makes the Action Interruptible.<br>
-Your movement you spend is dynamically affected by difficult terrain etc. (PHRASING?
-DETAILS?) <br>
+The movement you spend is dynamically affected by Difficult Terrain etc. (PHRASING?
+DETAILS?)<br>
+This Action is normally Interruptible, but you can choose to only gain half the normal movement to prevent this.<br>
-You can also make one Check as part of this action to make a tough jump or push through a blockade. <br>
+You can also make one Check as part of this action to make a tough jump or push through a blockade.<br>
-*Making tough jumps: Make an Athletics Test.
-The total roll result determines the maximum distances the jump can cover (1 horizontal pace for every increment of 5 and 1 vertical pace for every increment of 10).
-If you make the jump from doubled movement, you gain Advantage.
-If you make the jump from standing, you gain Disadvantage.* <br>
+*Making tough jumps: Make a Difficulty 0 Test of Athletics to determine the maximum distances the jump can cover (1* paces horizontally and half as many verically).
+If you make the jump from using at least 2 Actions worth of movement, you gain Advantage.
+If you make the jump from standing or "careful movement", you gain Disadvantage.*<br>
-*Pushing through blockades: Make a Brawn Test against the blockade's Hardness (if it's an inanimate object) or Martial Might (if it's a creature).
-If it's at least one Size smaller than you, you gain Advantage.
-If it's at least one Size larger than you, you gain Disadvantage.*
+*Pushing through blockades: Make a Test of Brawn against the blockade's Hardness (if it's an inanimate object) or Martial Might (if it's a creature).
+If it's smaller than you, you gain Advantage.
+If it's larger than you, you gain Disadvantage.*
 <br><br>

 **Spell Action** <br>
 Begin to cast a Spell you have access to through some means.
 Casting a Spell requires you putting your whole body into it.
 It is loud, clear, and obvious when a Spell is cast (and most of the time also what spell it is). <br>
 If the casting time is not measured in Actions, the Spell cannot be used in combat. <br>
-This Action is Interruptible, regardless of what Spell is cast. <br>
+Regardless of which Spell is cast, casting a Spell on your turn is Interruptible. <br>
 <br><br>

 ### Pre-Defined Reactions